tembo-io/website/blog/2023-09-29-table-version-history/index.md

 shared_preload_libraries = 'pg_partman_bgw'

 # How many seconds between pg_partman background worker runs
+# It's more realistic to run every 3600 seconds, or longer
-pg_partman_bgw.interval = 3600
+pg_partman_bgw.interval = 10

 # Which database pg_partman should target
 pg_partman_bgw.dbname = 'postgres'

-# Can be further improved by using limited permissions
+# It's best practice to use limited permissions for the background worker
 # pg_partman_bgw.role = 'limitedrole'

 # This was helpful when I was working on getting the settings working